EdJoPaTo/website-stalker-example/org/openhomefoundation/index.md

 [Read more about State of the Open Home 2025](https://www.home-assistant.io/blog/2025/04/16/state-of-the-open-home-recap/)

  The **Open Home Foundation** fights for the fundamental principles of **privacy**, **choice**, and **sustainability** for smart homes.
 And for every person who lives in one.
-It does this by supporting the development of open-source projects, and open connectivity and communication standards.
+It does this by supporting the development of open source projects, and open connectivity and communication standards.

 [Learn more](https://www.openhomefoundation.org/about/)